-In Benign Paroxysmal Positional Vertigo (BPPV) dizziness is thought to be due to debris which has collected within a part of the inner ear.
-This debris can be thought of as "ear rocks", although the formal name is "otoconia".
-These are small crystals of calcium carbonate derived from a structure in the ear called the "utricle".
+Benign Paroxysmal Positional Vertigo (BPPV) in Colchester, Essex is dizziness thought to be caused by debris which has collected within a part of the inner ear.
+This debris can be thought of as "ear rocks", although the formal name is otoconia.
+These are small crystals of calcium carbonate derived from a structure in the ear called the utricle.
 The utricle may have been damaged by head injury, infection, or other disorder of the inner ear, or may have degenerated because of advanced age.

 BPPV is a common cause of dizziness.
 About 20% of all dizziness is due to BPPV.
 The older you are, the more likely it is that your dizziness is due to BPPV, as about 50% of all dizziness in older people is due to BPPV.

 The symptoms of BPPV include dizziness or vertigo, light headedness, imbalance, and nausea.
 Activities which bring on symptoms will vary among persons, but symptoms are almost always precipitated by a change of position of the head with respect to gravity.
 Getting out of bed or rolling over in bed are common "problem" motions.
 An intermittent pattern is common.
 BPPV may be present for a few weeks, then stop, and then come back again.
 Get in touch with Bodyworks Physio for treatment for your benign paroxysmal positional vertigo in Colchester, Essex.

 Cooksey Cawthorne Exercises